saikyun/clobits/README.md

 ## Errors

 If you don't run `clean` when switching between poly / ni targets you can get complaints about not finding `clojure.core/seq?`.
 I think this has to do with how leningen caches .class-files.
 Just run `make clean ni / poly` and you'll be fine.

+## The generated files

+Running `make clean bindings` generates the folder `src/bindings`.
+This folder is included in the repo so that one can read the generated source when looking at github.
+As soon as you start using this library, you will overwrite these files.
+They should not be modified by hand.

+In `src/bindings` you'll find:

+#### sdl.c and sdl.h -- generated c code

+These are necessary for polyglot to be able to call native libs.

+### sdl_ni.clj

+Clojure code that generates classes and interfaces to be with native-image

+#### sdl_ns.clj

+Clojure namespace that is used with polyglot.

+### How to put it all together

+Look at `src/clobits/examples/startup.clj` to see how you can use the same code for both polyglot and native-image.

 ## Thanks